 The last stop was a tall monument, visible from a distance.
 An elegant sloping path cuts straight through a neatly-planted grove of white birches.
 Halfway up was a gallery listing many names and highlighting some of them with photographs.
 The displays were entirely in Korean, so at the time, we had no idea who was being memorialized.
 I learned after the trip that a major battle took place here in 1952 during the Korean War and thousands lost their lives.
 This monument honors them.

 The high stone monument is in two parts, like shards that have broken apart.
 It seemed an apt representation of North and South Korea: so close, yet not united.
 Walking closer, I realized that, while the stone of the monument was smooth, the two flat faces, up high, facing each other, hold artwork.
 They seemed to be bas-relief carvings of horses, only really visible to each other.

 Despite the almost complete lack of English information, we were glad we took the trip, if only to sense the tension involved, not from North Korea, which we had no contact with, but from the rather touchy South Korean army.

 The irony of talk of peace (the lunch was in a “Peace Center” and the train track is ostensibly intended to continue across the border some day) is how incredibly militarized the demilitarized zone is.
 Our distance from any element of the North Korean army just accentuated the paranoia of the South Korean Army.
 A case of doublespeak?

 If you decide to visit the DMZ, the original tour, to Dorasan, would probably be easier and shorter, and would be available in English.
-However, this newer one can be seen as more “authentic,” since it’s the one Koreans take.
+However, you could see this newer one as more “authentic,” since it’s the one Koreans take.
 I also suspect that they’ll work out the kinks in the program and eventually add either separate English-language tours or add tour guides who speak English.
 It’s worth checking on the Korail website beforehand.